Our Vision

 The level of support your child receives will depend on their needs which we know can change over time.
 It is our aim to be responsive to any developing and emerging needs

-• Academic (such as Rapid writing / Fun Phonics / Early Risers) or social / emotional ( see NCS Emerging Needs processes overview)
+- Academic (such as Precision Teaching, Jungle Journey, Well-com) or social / emotional ( see NCS Emerging Needs processes overview)

-• individual teaching programmes to improve literacy or maths skills
+- individual teaching programmes to improve English or maths skills

-It is at this stage that the child’s name will be officially added to the school’s Special Needs register and more individualised targets put in place through an Individual Education Plan.
+If a child is receiving support that is 'additional to/different from' the level of support typically given to children, it is at this point that they will be placed on the Special Needs register and more individualised targets put in place through an Individual Education Plan.

 For children whose needs are severe, complex and lifelong the school (or you) can request that the local Authority carry out a request for an EHCP (Educational Health Care Plan)